top of page

 The verb 'bedevil' has a rich and somewhat mysterious etymology.
 Its origins are not entirely clear, but it is believed to have emerged in the late 18th century.
 The first part, 'be-,' is an intensifying prefix that adds emphasis to the action, while the second part, 'devil,' is derived from the Old English word 'deofol,' which referred to the devil or a demon.
 Thus, 'bedevil' etymologically implies an intensified form of torment, harassment, or trouble, often suggesting a persistent and malevolent influence.
 While the exact origin of the word remains somewhat elusive, its use in English has solidified its meaning as a verb describing the act of causing persistent and troublesome torment or harassment to someone or something.

-Quiz: Find the meaning of the verb bedevil:
+Find the correct meaning of the verb bedevil:

 Try Again!